Academic Policies

 3. Associate Dean Level: If the student’s appeal is denied, the student may then appeal in an email to the Associate Dean, Undergraduate Program.

-4. After appropriate fact finding and within 5 business days, the Associate Dean, Undergraduate Program will notify the student of his/her decision via email.
+4. After appropriate fact finding and within 5 business days, the Associate Dean, Undergraduate Program will notify the student of their decision via email.

 5. A copy of the email correspondence to the student will be placed in the student’s record.